Skip to content

 Prerequisites

 The instrumented code must be executed in a (possibly headless) browser environment that supports at least ECMAScript 2015.
 Furthermore, we require that a DOM and WebSockets are available in that execution environment.
 In other words, the approach supports Edge >= v79, Firefox >= v54, Chrome >= v51, and Safari >= v10.
-Instrumented applications cannot be executed in NodeJS.
+Instrumented applications will fail in Node.js.

 Source Maps

-The code that is executed in the browser often does not correspond to the code written by the developers.
+The code which is executed in the browser often does not correspond to the code written by the developers.
 It can be the result of several transformation steps, for example, compilation (transpilation) from other languages, source code minimization, or bundling.

 The presence of source map files in the code of the test subject ensures that the tested code can be mapped back to the original.
 Depending on your build pipeline, a different approach must be chosen to add the source maps to the test subject's code bundle.

-In the following we provide pointers to relevant configuration options for some of the popular tools used in context of JavaScript applications:
+In the following we provide pointers to relevant configuration options for some of the popular tools used in the context of JavaScript applications:

 javascript